aashish1876/Lost-Item-Logger-System-for-College-Campus-LIL-CAMP-/README.md

 This project was developed collaboratively by the following team members:

-- S. Sreenivas Dheeraj
+- S. Sreenivas Dheeraj  (ADD LOST ITEMS ,ADD FOUND ITEMS)
-- G. Bhavana
+- G. Bhavana            (VIEW LOST ITEMS , VIEW FOUND ITEMS)
-- A. Revanth Kumar
+- A. Revanth Kumar      (CLAIM )
-- M. Venkata Aashish Kumar Yadav
+- M. Venkata Aashish Kumar Yadav  ( SEARCH)

 Each member contributed to the design, development, testing, and implementation of the system.